 Live chat is a whole other medium.
 It has its own set of rules and best practices.
 It needs a dedicated strategy to make it succeed.

-This is important for customer service and even more important for sales and lead generation (areas where live chat can produce brilliant results that many digital marketers aren’t even aware of).
+This is important for customer service and even more important for sales and lead generation (areas where chat can produce brilliant results that many digital marketers aren’t even aware of).

 What kind of brilliant results am I talking about?
-Well here at The Chat Shop we generate up to 50% more leads from existing customer traffic and the leads and sales generated by our team have delivered over £20 million in revenue for our customers.
+Well here at The Chat Shop we generate up to 50% more leads from existing customer traffic and the leads and conversions generated by our team have delivered over £20 million in revenue for our customers.

 Sidebar: LiveChat are the software suppliers that we work with to provide live chat outsourcing services to our customers.

 First off the bat from our team.
 How to target the right website visitors in order to help them convert.

 Why you need to engage visitors

 You spend a lot of time and money getting potential customers to your website to view your products.
 I’m guessing you’ve optimised for SEO, manage a few social channels and operate some PPC advertising.